Eustis Chairs for Romanesque Room Architecture

 Out of the 90+ chairs in our line, there are five that best embody the spirit of the Romanesque Revival:

-- The Queen Anne comes with the classic cabriole and ball-and-claw leg that characterizes its namesake.
+- Queen Anne comes with the classic cabriole and ball-and-claw leg that characterizes its namesake.
 Its minimal ornamentation appears on the backrest.
 The slat is delicately carved in slight, gently curving lines.
 It has an origin as a late Baroque style.
 Here it is given a modern upgrade.
 We added additional comfort, elegance, and durability.

 - The University Club is a Chippendale-inspired construction that is both palatial and stackable.
 Its woodworking adopts Renaissance-era ideals of balance and harmony in the rear rail via rolling arcs and chiseled touches.
 Our past clients have handpicked the University Club – or one of its arm or 10-60 iterations – to enrich their Romanesque hall ornamentation.

 - The Claremont has inspired several additions to our line as a top bestseller, with multiple clubs and institutions clamoring for its exquisite, sculpted composition.
 The back supports are curved and braided into the shapes of leaves and diamonds.
-Additionally, these weave their way to a seat nothing short of spectacular in its comfort and durability.
+Additionally, these weave their way to a seat nothing short of spectacular in their comfort and durability.
 It is arguably our most elegant hardwood stacking chair yet, sure to dazzle aficionados for decades to come.

 - The King and Prince chair was originally designed to enhance the elegance of a Victorian dining room.
 It combines 19th-century tradition with 21st-century technology.
-The crest rail at the top lopes down from its finials to the gracefully carved back slat.
+The crest rail at the top lopes down from its finials to the gracefully curved back slat.
 This presents a seat that seems tailored for royalty.
-This chair, along with our arm chair alternative, stacks up to six high.
+This chair, along with our armchair alternative, stacks up to six high.
 This allows many uses for institutions.

 In the past, We highlighted chairs best fit for Gothic Revival architecture and design as well as chairs that fit other architectural styles.
 Indeed, view our full directory of chair models for other examples.
 In conclusion, contact us for a consultation.